-- Peer Tutoring free peer tutoring is available in many subjects with by appointment or walk-in availability.
+- Tutoring free tutoring is available in many subjects with by appointment or walk-in availability.
 Check your KV email for the most current tutoring schedule! - Thinking Storm free online tutoring available for many subject areas.
-Students may access this service through Brightspace.

-• Writing Center - KVCC's Writing Center is to help students of all abilities grow into stronger, more effective writers by providing individualized support at all stages of the writing process.
-The Writing Center also aims to promote writing as a means of learning by supporting faculty and staff in writing across the curriculum efforts, and one-on-one tutoring by appointment or walk-in, which includes collaborative discussions about student writing in any discipline.
+Students may access this service through Brightspace. - Writing Center KVCC's Writing Center is to help students of all abilities grow into stronger, more effective writers by providing individualized support at all stages of the writing process.
+The Writing Center also aims to promote writing as a means of learning by supporting faculty and staff in writing across the curriculum efforts, and one-on-one tutoring by appointment or walk-in, which includes collaborative discussions about student writing in any discipline. - Academic coaching